ServiceStack/servicestack.net/MyApp/_videos/actions/video2.md

 date: 22-04-2021
 ---

-In this tutorial we're going to enable continuous integration, deployment, hosting and Lets Encrypt HTTPS configuration to an existing ServiceStack Project with the new mix support for GitHub Actions.
+This tutorial demonstrates enabling continuous integration, deployment, hosting, and Let's Encrypt HTTPS configuration for an existing ServiceStack Project using the new mix support for GitHub Actions.

+We'll guide you through the process of integrating these powerful features into your project.
+By following the tutorial, you'll streamline your workflow of your ServiceStack Project.